Osage Nation: Government

 The Osage Nation Campus in Pawhuska.
 Seen are the Osage Nation Museum (left), the Osage Veterans Memorial with the feather sculpture (center), and the Osage Nation law and government services buildings in the background.

 By a new constitution of 1994, the Osage voted that original allottees and their direct descendants, regardless of blood quantum, were citizens of the Osage Nation.
 This constitution was overruled through court judgments.
 The Osage appealed to Congress for support to create their own government and citizenship criteria rules.
 In 2004, President George W. Bush signed Public Law 108–431, "An Act to Reaffirm the Inherent Sovereign Rights of the Osage Tribe to Determine Its Membership and Form a Government."
 From 2004 to 2006, the Osage Government Reform Commission formed and worked to develop a new government.
-It explored "sharply differing visions arose of the new government's goals, the nation's own history, and what it means to be Osage.
+It explored how "sharply differing visions arose of the new government's goals, the nation's own history, and what it means to be Osage.
 The primary debates were focused on biology, culture, natural resources, and sovereignty."

-The Reform Commission held weekly meetings to develop a referendum that Osage citizens could vote upon in order to develop and reshape the Osage Nation government and its policies.
+The Reform Commission held weekly meetings to develop a referendum that Osage citizens could vote in for the purpose of developing and reshaping the Osage Nation government and its policies.
 On March 11, 2006, the people ratified the constitution in a second referendum vote.
 Its major provision was to provide "one man, one vote" to each citizen of the nation.
 Previously, based on the allotment process, persons voted proportionally as shareholders.
 By a 2/3 majority vote, the Osage Nation adopted the new constitutional form of government.
 It also ratified the definition of citizenship in the nation.